masternerdguy/helia/README.md

 * Login: http://localhost:4200/#/auth/signin
 * Save and Shutdown: http://localhost:8000/api/shutdown?key=shutdownToken

-The shutdown token is in `listener-configuration.json`.
+The shutdown token is in `.env`.
 Note that ports and protocols (http vs https) will differ between environments.

 # Devhax
 Various cheats are provided that can be used to more easily test helia or just generally show off to plebs.
 These are executed using the system chat window.
 Only a user who's record in the users table has isdev set to true can run these commands.
 Note that these are HACKS, and things may not respond totally as expected in all cases!